22 Bore Street

 - Certificate Effective Practice in Youth Justice -Open University.

-My experienced comes from working;
+My experience comes from working;

-- As a High Intensity Cognitive Behavioural Therapist (CBT)- NHS Commissioned service Derby
+- As a High Intensity Cognitive Behavioural Therapist (CBT)- NHS Commissioned service Derby and Nottingham

 - As a Adult and young people CBT Therapist- Pattigift Therapy at Forward Thinking Birmingham